Debunking the top 10 vehicle tracking myths

 If there’s a behavior that can mean lowering the risk of an accident, and therefore lowering the risk of losing a job, drivers are likely to be open to the feedback.
 In some cases, the information can even exonerate drivers when frivolous complaints come in.
 That means it’s important upon telematics rollout, executives and managers emphasize the role the technology will have in the safety of all drivers.

 Besides, the vast majority of fleet managers aren’t interested in and don’t have time to watch each driver minute by minute.
 This is especially true for large fleets that might have hundreds or thousands of drivers.
-They are more concerned with using telematics data to help meet company goals, such as reducing fuel costs or minimizing the number of accidents.
+They are more concerned with using telematics data to help meet company goals, such as reducing fuel costs using fuel cards or minimizing the number of accidents.

 In fact, some companies use telematics data to score and reward safe and fuel efficient driving performance — not just bad.
 Read more about fleet gamification in this post.